nemec/clipr/README.md

 (if you see one, report it on the Github page).
 Instead, it will print the error message and the one-line usage documentation, then terminate using `Environment.Exit`.
 Note that your program **will not have the opportunity to clean up** when that happens.
-If you've allocated any resouces or left some important files in a half-written state, unpredictible things may happen.
+If you've allocated any unmanaged resouces or left some important files in a half-written state, unpredictible things may happen.
 Of course, parsing arguments is usually the first thing you do in `Main` so it's not usually going to be an issue, but `Environment.Exit` is not the cleanest form of flow control so I feel it deserves a mention.

 #Integrity Checking